 The leather, old and patinated, is still in very good condition.
 Recently bare metal painted, there are signs of original paint under the bonnet and around the engine bay, highlighting what an original example this is.
 This XK has just been thoroughly inspected and serviced by Classic Performance Engineering, and is a delight to drive on the road.
 The Heritage Certificate confirms that this is a matching numbers example, is back on its original U.K. registration number and has been a manual overdrive gearbox car from new.

 Over the past two years, the market has shown that a rising tide no longer lifts all boats.
 Average cars that fail to offer rarity and an unblemished provenance are struggling in a competitive market place.
 However, collectors are discerning, and prepared to reward the exceptional by paying strong money for the very best.

 This is an original Home Market 3.8S Drophead Coupe, to manual/overdrive specification.
 Of the 69 originally built, only a handful are matching numbers, and of those only a few are likely to also offer both condition and history.
 This is a rare opportunity to acquire an XK150 that really does tick all the boxes.
 Pendine holds briefs from a number of its clients to secure certain cars for their collections.
-Prospective buyers of this Aston who also have a car to sell are therefore encouraged to contact us.
+Prospective buyers of this Jaguar who also have a car to sell are therefore encouraged to contact us.